 It's likely that your pet will need to complete some time in quarantine, but the length will vary depending on where you're starting and which vaccination plan you follow.
 For most pets the quarantine will be either 10 or 30 days—read more about quarantine requirements here and check with your pet travel advisor if you're wondering how to proceed.

 Myth #2: A “rush” move is possible as long as you hire professional help.

-Though hiring pet travel experts to handle your move will make things easier, arranging a last minute move probably isn't going to be possible no matter what because the Singapore import process requires several steps that must be carried out in the right order.
+Though hiring pet travel experts to handle your move will make things easier, arranging a last-minute move probably isn't going to be possible because the Singapore import process requires several steps that must be carried out in the right order.

 If you're starting at zero, it will take 4 to 6 months to fulfill all the requirements.
 If you already have your pet's microchip and first rabies vaccine, it will probably take about 3 months to do everything.
 Even if you already did your pet's Titer Test, it will still take about 6 weeks at the very minimum, and that's if you're able to book a quarantine reservation.